oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

 ## Task 2: Connect to the Compute Instance using SSH

 1. In order to connect to the newly created Compute Instance, we will need to know the public IP address assigned to it.
 Back at the Instances page (Main Menu > Compute > Instances), copy the IP address assigned to the Compute Instance.
-Save the IP address somewhere handy as we will need it in upcoming steps.
+Save the IP address somewhere handy (a text file for example) as we will need it in upcoming steps.

    ![Main menu, Compute Instances](images/copy-instance-ip.png)